The Listerdale Mystery: The Girl in the Train

 George Rowland is a mildly dissolute young man who is dependent on his rich uncle for both his keep and his job at the family's city firm.
 Annoyed with his nephew's late night carousing, his uncle sacks him.
 Annoyed in turn with his uncle, George makes plans to leave home.
 Abandoning ambitious plans to go to the colonies, George decides instead to travel by train from the London Waterloo station to a place he spots in an ABC guide called Rowland's Castle.
 He is sure that he will be welcomed with open arms by the feudal inhabitants.
-He is happily alone in the first class carriage when a girl jumped onto the train begging to be hidden.
+He is happily alone in the first class carriage when a girl jumps onto the train begging to be hidden.
 George chivalrously hides her under the train seat, before a moustached foreign man appears at the window and "demands" his niece back.
 George calls a platform guard who detains the foreign man, and the train departs.

 The girl introduces herself as Elizabeth but tells George that she can't give him an explanation for her actions.
 At the next station, she gets off the train.
 While speaking to George through the window, she spots a man with a small dark beard further down the platform getting into the train and tells George to keep an eye on him and to guard safely a package that she hands to him.

 George follows the bearded man down to Portsmouth, books into the same commercial hotel, and watches him carefully.
 He is aware that there is another, ginger-haired man carefully watching both of them.
 He follows the bearded man as he goes on a quick walk through the streets, which ends up taking them both back to their hotel with no sign of any assignation.
 George wonders if the bearded man has spotted that he is being watched.
 His suspicions grow further when the ginger-haired man returns to the hotel, also seemingly after a night's walk.
 His puzzlement increases when two foreign men call at the hotel and ask George (although calling him "Lord Rowland") where the Grand Duchess Anastasia of Catonia, a small Balkan state, has gone to.
 The younger of the two men grows violent but George is able to subdue him with a martial arts manoeuvre.
 The two men leave, uttering threats.